-After the rest of class introduced themselves, the teacher took a stack of fliers from her desk.
-“The school wants us to educate our homeroom about drugs.
+After the rest of class introduced themselves the teacher took a stack of fliers from her desk.
+“The school wants us to educate our homeroom about bugs.
 Who here has heard of crickets?”

 “That many?
 Really?”
 The teacher shook her head.
 “It was different when I was your age.
-You, with the sunglasses,” she said, having forgotten his name, “what do you know about crickets?”
+You with the sunglasses,” she said, having forgotten his name already, “what do you know about crickets?”

 “Bug-sticks,” he corrected.
-“I know you can make bank selling ’em, ’cause they get you high as balls.”
+“I know you can make bank selling ’em ’cause they get you totally bug-eyed.”

 Jillian skimmed the flier.
-At the top was a photo of a raw cricket retaining its limbs, antennae, and most of its stem.
-Below was a prepared specimen, plucked, dried, and wrapped in its own wings.
+At the top was a photo of a raw cricket which still had its limbs, antennae, and stem.
+Below was a prepared specimen plucked, dried, and wrapped in its own wings.
 Jillian had always found their ten black eyes somehow familiar.